 Biography

 Nicholas Plumb completed his PhD in 2011 at the University of Colorado, where he performed spectroscopic studies of cuprate high-Tc superconductors and helped to develop the technique of laser-based angle-resolved photoemission spectroscopy (laser-ARPES).
 He came to PSI as a postdoc, working at the SIS beamline of SLS, where he focused on combining synchrotron-based ARPES with in situ thin film growth in order to study novel oxide materials, interfaces, and surfaces.
-He became a staff scientist at the beamline in 2013 and has held a permanent PSI staff position since 2017.
+He became a staff scientist at PSI in 2013 and has held a permanent staff position since 2017.

 Institutional Responsibilities